langdoc/KSCTC/README.md

 Tiers included are
 - "ref" - project-internal ID for each single chunk
 - "ref(orig)" - if applicable: verse number (Gospel of Matthew and Lord's Prayer) as location for parallelization
-- "orth(orig)" - original text in original script
+- "orth(orig_<SOURCE>)" - original text in original script (<SOURCE> refers to an ID in the [Bibliography](bibliography.bib))
 - "orth" - normalized orthography
-- "ft-rus" - if applicable: free Russian translation
-- "ft-rus(orig)" - if applicable: original Russian text on which the translation is based
+- "ft-rus(orig_<SOURCE>)" - if applicable: original Russian text on which the translation is based (<SOURCE> refers to an ID in the [Bibliography](bibliography.bib))

 ## Metadata
 Basic metadata can be extracted from the overview below.
 Bibliographic metadata about the text sources is found in [Bibliography](bibliography.bib).
-Anonymized personal metadata about the text originators is included in the tier names in each individual session (e.g. "PAP1821m" is a male person born 1821, "AAA1932f" is a female person born 1932).
+Personal metadata about the text originators is included in the tier names in each individual session (e.g. "PAP1821m" is a male person born 1821, "AAA1932f" is a female person born 1932).

 ## Simple corpus statistics